JSJ10FL/JSJ-allotment/content/index.md

 </style>
 <!-- End of Image Embed - Float Right -->

-Fill your trug with as much as you can cook, or those around you can eat
+Fill your trug with as much as you can cook, or those around you can gladly eat

 Check out growing guides, with suggestions that you can always ignore, and recipes from earlier years and other cultures.
 There is nothing new under the sun, and there is certainly nothing new around here.